SFH-Foundation/sfhfoundation/docs/videos/index.md

 # Videos

 <div class="callout6">
-Grace and goodness are eternal and they reside <br/>within your own heart.
+Grace and goodness are eternal <br/>and they reside within your own heart.
 </div>

 ## [Start Now](./start-now)